kishlay1826/Movie-Recommender-System/README.md

 # Movie-Recommender-System
-A movie recommender system using item based collaborative filtering
+A recommender system for movies using item based collaborative filtering.
+It uses a user's past movie ratings to determine the movies that they have the highest correlation with.